 A Sokcho weekend trip is still one of the cleanest two-day escapes from Seoul: mountain first, coast second, seafood throughout.
-In under 48 hours, you can hike beneath Seoraksan's granite ridges, cross Abai Village's hand-pulled ferry, eat through Sokcho Tourist & Fishery Market, and finish at the East Sea without renting a car.
+In under 48 hours, you can hike beneath Mt.
+Seorak's granite ridges, cross Abai Village's hand-pulled ferry, eat through Sokcho Tourist & Fishery Market, and finish at the East Sea without renting a car.

 Key Takeaways